 In November 2024 we held a co-design workshop, which local people could register to attend.
 During the workshop attendees took part in a design exercise, where they shared their ideas and marked up plans to show where and what types of changes they would like to see take place on Godson Street.
 The suggestions made were then used to help shape the initial design proposal for Godson Street that we are now sharing for feedback.

-Below you can view the initial design proposal:
+Below you can view the final design:

 Islington Greener Together